 As a matter of fact, we can learn a lot about ourselves, and about life for that matter, from our birds.
 There's just something behind those bright eyes that seems to shine a deeper wisdom and sometimes they even appear to be just as amused by our “oh-so-seriousness” as we are by their impish nature.

-So, viewing life through the eyes of our little feathered guru, here are six things I learned from my parrot.
+So, viewing life through the eyes of my little feathered guru, here are six things that I've learned from my parrot.

 1. Feed the Inner Child and Play.